Skip to main content

 Setup

 To set up Sign in with Google, you will need a Google account for your organization and set up a new project.
-For the project, you need to set up Credentials and OAuth consent screen.
 You will also need to add the serverpod_auth_idp_flutter package to your app and do some additional setup depending on each platform.

 note